Outsourcing construction services

 Cost efficiency.
 Project margin is closely linked to purchasing performance.
 An outsourced construction services provider has sophisticated tools to optimize internal purchasing functions (which account for as much as 60 percent of some construction budgets).

-Skilled, low-cost talent.
-A third party provider already has a deep network of low-cost, but skilled professionals that can be deployed depending on business needs and market demands.
+Skilled talent.
+A third-party provider already has a deep network of skilled professionals who, for highly competitive rates, can be deployed depending on business needs and market demands.
 Because these professionals are held to the same high standards as in-house staff, they become a seamless extension of the business.
 After the project is completed, the tight-knit group of construction professionals can be deployed elsewhere.

 Companies now go beyond finding low-cost offshore staffing solutions when outsourcing construction services to the Philippines and other outsourcing destinations.
 The goal is to find a long-term partner for success, such as Sourcefit, and focus on adding value to the business through the use of innovative and intelligent staffing methodologies.